mavryk-network/netezos/docs/docs/wallet-import.md

 var masterKey = new HDKey(ECKind.Ed25519); //Ed25519, Secp256k1, and NistP256 are available
 ```

-To get a child key, for instance, with the path `"m/44'/1729'/0'/0'"` (it's a default path for Atomex, Temple, Kukai and other Tezos wallets), we need to `Derive` it from the master key
+To get a child key, for instance, with the path `"m/44'/1729'/0'/0'"` (it's a default path for Atomex, Temple, Kukai and other Mavryk wallets), we need to `Derive` it from the master key

 ```cs
 var childHdKey = masterKey.Derive("m/44'/1729'/0'/0'");